 From the chlorine used to purify drinking water to the chemicals used in fertilizers, railroads provide a safe solution for moving the hazardous materials (hazmat) essential to daily life.

 Today, more than 99.999% of all hazmat moved by rail reaches its destination without a release caused by an incident, making rail a responsible choice when compared with other modes, like trucks.

-Because hazmat safety is a joint responsibility, freight railroads work with hazmat shippers, railroad suppliers and government partners to develop specialized initiatives, regulations and standards to help ensure these important goods are transported safely and securely.
-These initiatives — coupled with the rail industry’s ongoing commitment to infrastructure investment, technology innovation, rigorous employee training, self-imposed operating practices and community safety efforts — have lowered hazmat accident rates by 41% since 2008.
+These efforts — coupled with the rail industry’s ongoing commitment to infrastructure investment, technology deployment, rigorous employee training, improved operating practices and community safety efforts — have lowered hazmat accident rates by 41% since 2008.